chirag-sharma72/chirag-sharma72/README.md

-# Chirag Sharma - Penetration Tester, Red Team Engineer
+# Hi there 👋🏻
-I am Chirag Sharma, currently residing in Noida, IN, working as a VAPT and SOC Analyst as an Assistant System Engineer at TCS
+I am Chirag Sharma, currently residing in Noida, IN, working as a VAPT and SOC Analyst as an Assistant System Engineer at TCS.
+I am currently looking for

 ## Currently Learning

-I am currently learning about Python and Bash Scripting, and so you may see some projects related to them on my profile
+I am currently learning about Python and Shell Scripting, and so you may see some projects related to them on my profile

 ## Speaking Engagements and Presentations